webplatform/docs/css/properties/background-position/index.md

   &lt;/div&gt;
 }}{{Single Example
 |Language=CSS
+|Description=Every inner div is given the same basic styling, and has the same background image applied to it.
+Each individual div is then given different top and left values to position it in a different place, and a different background-position value to display a different sprite.
+Each sprite is 128 x 128 px, and the inners divs are set to 128 x 128 px in size, so only a single sprite will be displayed at once by each of them.
+You need to get the background positions right, so that a whole sprite is displayed, not	a part of two sprites.
 |Code=body > div { /* Basic styling for the outer container div */
   width: 1024px;
   height: 640px;